-Mike Kelly is in his fourth decade as one of the nation’s top personal injury attorneys.
+Mike Kelly is in his fourth decade as one of the nation’s top plaintiff's personal injury attorneys.
 Throughout that time he has protected consumers from corporate greed, medical mistakes, dangerous household products, unsafe drugs and devices, roadway accidents and a host of other wrongdoers.
 He has tried, arbitrated or settled more than 200 cases where the recovery by his client exceeded $1,000,000.

 Beyond stellar results for his clients, Kelly is proud of his many contributions to the legal community.
 He is a sought-after speaker and teacher having presented more than two hundred invited educational lectures, tutorials, presentations, seminars and advocacy demonstrations across the United States, Asia, South America, the United Kingdom and Eastern Europe.
 He is a regular speaker for 360 Advocacy, and chairs its annual Trucking Litigation program.
 He teaches regularly for NITA, The Rutter Group, ABOTA, the Consumer Attorneys of California, AAJ and SFTLA.
 He served for 10 years as the Director of Teacher Training programs for the National Institute of Trial Advocacy and remains as a member of its Board of Governors.
 He has long been active in protecting the rights of the underrepresented, and working for pedestrian and bicyclist safety, lobbying for compensation fairness for medical malpractice victims and protecting the rights of the LGBT community.